 Most of the items they sell are from China, in good condition and are cheap.
 Unlike other public markets in Manila, Baclaran is now cleaner but beware of pickpockets.
 Also, if you don’t like the crowd, avoid visiting the market on a Wednesday.
 You won’t like the traffic.
 They are also packed during the weekends.

 Address: Roxas Blvd, Baclaran, Parañaque, Metro Manila

 Greenhills is a shopping mall but their prices are a lot cheaper compared to other malls in Manila.
-You can get a pair of Nike shoes for only 12 USD and you can still haggle.
+Greenhills sells well-made or “class-A”, knock-off brands.
+This ‘fake’ market of Manila lets you buy a pair of Nike shoes for only 12 US - and you can still haggle.
 They also sell designer bags such as Louis Vuitton and a Chanel at an incredibly low price.
 Inside Greenhills, you’ll also find restaurants and cinemas to entertain you.
 If you’re tired of shopping then go for either a movie or dine at one of your favorite restaurants.

 Greenhills Shopping Center

 Facebook: Greenhills Shopping Center